Graston Technique in Indian Trail, NC: Breaking Down Scar Tissue for Lasting Relief

 Graston Technique requires specific training and certification.
 As a full-body certified Graston practitioner, I have the expertise to treat soft tissue restrictions throughout your entire body effectively.

-My background in sports performance and biomechanics allows me to identify not just where the scar tissue is, but why it formed in the first place.
+My background in sports performance and biomechanics means I identify not just where the scar tissue is, but why it formed in the first place.
 We address the root cause so restrictions don’t keep returning.

-With over 100,000 adjustments delivered in 20+ years of practice, I understand how soft tissue dysfunction and joint mechanics interact.
-This comprehensive approach produces better, longer-lasting results.
+With over 100,000 adjustments delivered across 20+ years of practice, I understand how soft tissue dysfunction and joint mechanics interact – and how to address both simultaneously for results that last.

 Get Started with Graston Technique

-If you’re dealing with chronic pain, limited mobility, or an injury that won’t fully heal, Graston Technique combined with chiropractic care and corrective exercise might be exactly what you need.
+If you’re dealing with chronic pain, limited mobility, or an injury that won’t fully heal, Graston Technique combined with chiropractic care and corrective exercise produces lasting results where other approaches have fallen short.

 Ready to break down the scar tissue holding you back?
 Call us at (704) 821-3222 or schedule your appointment online today.